Sree2104/Intrusion-Detection-System-/README.md

-# Intrusion-Detection-System-
-# Design and Implementation of a DDoS Intrusion Detection System using Bi-LSTM
+# Design and Implementation of Intrusion Detection System using Bi-LSTM

 ## 📌 Project Overview
 This project presents the design and implementation of a Distributional Denial of Service (DDoS) Intrusion Detection System (IDS) using a Bidirectional Long Short-Term Memory (Bi-LSTM) model.
 The system is designed to identify and classify malicious traffic patterns in network data with high accuracy and low false alarm rates.